dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ![First attempt](/assets/cannon/firing.png){: .center}

 The support had to be designed in conjunction with the arm, as the arm length affected where the servo would sit.
 I sliced a slit with a dremel and hacksaw down the middle of the flywheel piece to accomodate a rotating arm from the servo, and made it thicker and longer than necessary - the ball would still easily be supported.
-The main part of the support was a brace around the servo, and what remained was any extension required to precisely place it, so I came back to this after designing the arm.
-For the arm, I went through a few different designs:
+The main part of the support was a brace around the servo, and what remained was any extension required to precisely place it, so I came back to this after designing the servo arm.
+I went through a few different designs for the servo arm on paper,

 ![First attempt](/assets/cannon/paper1.jpg){: .center}